Bible code: Rips and Witztum

 Rips and Witztum and Yoav Rosenberg designed computer software for the ELS technique and subsequently found many examples.
 About 1985, they decided to carry out a formal test, and the "Great rabbis experiment" was born.
 This experiment tested the hypothesis that ELS's of the names of famous rabbinic personalities and their respective birth and death dates form a more compact arrangement than could be explained by chance.
 Their definition of "compact" was complex but, roughly, two ELSs were compactly arranged if they can be displayed together in a small window.
 When Rips et al. carried out the experiment, the data was measured and found to be statistically significant, supporting their hypothesis.

 The "great rabbis experiment" went through several iterations, and was eventually published in 1994, in the peer-reviewed journal Statistical Science.
-The editorial board was highly skeptical due to the fact that computers can be used to "mine" data for patterns that intuitively seem surprising, but upon careful analysis are found not be statistically significant.
-While they did find a number of possible sources of error, they were unable to find anyone willing to put in the substantial time and energy required to properly reanalyze all data.
+The editorial board was highly skeptical due to the fact that computers can be used to "mine" data for patterns that intuitively seem surprising but upon careful analysis are found to be statistically insignificant.
+While they did find a number of possible sources of error, they were unable to find anyone willing to put in the substantial time and energy required to properly reanalyze the data.
 However, they did find it intriguing, and therefore decided to offer it as a "challenging puzzle" for anyone interested in doing so.
 An unintended result of this was that outsiders mistook this as a confirmation of the paper's claims.